 Euphorbia obesa Hook.

 Baseball Plant, Baseball, Basketball Plant, Basketball, Sea Urchin, Living Baseball, Gingham, Golf Ball, Vetmensie, Klipnoors

-Euphorbia obesa is a dwarf, spherical, spineless succulent, grey-green in color with transverse red-brown or purplish bands.
+Euphorbia obesa is a dwarf, spherical, spineless succulent, grey-green with transverse red-brown or purplish bands.
 It can grow up to 8 inches (20 cm) tall and up to 3.5 inches (9 cm) in diameter.
-It has rudimentary, caducous leaves and usually 8 vertical, broad, slightly raised ribs with shallow furrows in between.
+It has rudimentary, caducous leaves and usually eight vertical, broad, slightly raised ribs with shallow furrows in between.
 The small inflorescence is borne on a short peduncle from stem apices.
 Female and male flowers are born on different plants.
 The fruit is a slightly 3-angled capsule up to 0.3 inches (8 mm) in diameter.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 As Baseball Plant often grows in partial shade in its native habitat, place it on a windowsill where it receives sun for only part of the day, preferably during the morning.
 If you move the plant outdoors during the summer, adapt it to the increased light gradually and position it under the high shade of a tree or shrub, where it will receive direct sunlight only at times of the day when the sun is not directly overhead.
 If it begins to lose its plaid coloring, it needs more light.